bossman48/GLADIGATOR/Comparison-SkipGNN/README.md

 # Build graph with custom parameters (if available)
 python3 build_graph_skipgnn_comparison.py --param value
 ```

 ### 2. Run-Model
 This component trains and tests GLADIGATOR using the built graph files, then compares results with SkipGNN.

-### 2. Run-Model
-This component trains and tests GLADIGATOR using the built graph files, then compares results with SkipGNN.